 The Google Play Store contains hundreds of music streaming providers.
 Some music streaming applications enable users to listen for free, but the majority are charged and require a membership subscription.
 Whatever the reason, music streaming applications make it simple to listen to our favourite music.
 Furthermore, the audio quality is outstanding, and it can help us save a significant amount of internal or external storage space on our Android.

-Here is the list of Top 10 Best Music Streaming Apps for Android:
+Here is the list of the Top 10 Best Music Streaming Apps for Android:

 1. Apple Music